Jai Hanuman (2018 TV series)

-Jai Hanuman was a 2018-2019 Indian Kannada-language soap opera which premiered on Udaya TV from 8 October 2018 and ended on 20 February 2019.
-Produced by Contiloe Pictures Pvt Ltd it starred Master Pradyumna in lead role and Priyanka Chincholi, Prasanna in pivotal roles.
+Jai Hanuman was a 2018-2019 Indian Kannada-language soap opera which premiered on Udaya TV on 8 October 2018 and ended on 20 February 2019.
+Produced by Contiloe Pictures Pvt Ltd it starred Master Pradyumna in the lead role Priyanka Chincholi, and Prasanna in pivotal roles.
 It is the remake of the Hindi serial Sankat Mochan Mahabali Hanumaan.

-The show was retelecasted in Udaya TV in 2021.
+The show was retelecasted on Udaya TV in 2021.

 Plot

 The show portrays the story of Lord Hanuman and how he was an incarnation of Lord Shiva who took birth to aid Lord Rama in killing King Ravana.